wasmCloud/tutorials/02-dev_apps/first-actor/buildsign.md

   <summary>AssemblyScript</summary>

   Build it
-  ????
+  `npm run build`{{execute}}

 Sign it
-  ????
+ `wash claims sign calculator.wasm --http_server --name "calculator" --ver 0.1.0 --rev 0`{{execute}}

 </details>

-> Notice: We have signed the `wasmcloud` module with the `-c wasmcloud:httpserver` flag.
+> Notice: We have signed the wasmCloud module with the `--http_server` flag.
 This essentially gives our actor the permissions it will need to communicate with a `httpserver` provider when the time comes.

 Once we run `wash claims sign`, on a wasm module, notice that a new file is dropped with the same name as our original file, with a `_s` appended to it.
 This is a sign wasmCloud actor.
 At this point, we can use wash to examine the metadata of our branch new actor.